DesignerNews/pixel-picker/README.md

 Since the plugin can sometimes take a few seconds to initially calculate the cells, this function will be called when everything is ship-shape.

 Default: `null`

+## Usage

+Once installed, you can click within a cell to do things:

+* Click to fill a cell with the next color in your palette
+* Right click to do the same, but in reverse
+* CMD (or CTRL) click to erase the cell's color
+* Click and drag around to fill surrounding cells with that same color

+## License

+MIT

+## Contribute

+If you find a bug or want to improve the plugin, just submit a pull request.
+Take care to maintain existing code style.